FHTW-HWSE/projekt-group14-hospital/README.md

   OR
   - Seat should be released and free again for the next person

-## >> Patients can be removed in the menu & seats will be freed & due to the added departure time & date the patient will not longer be displayed in the prio list
+## >> Patients can be removed in the menu 't' & seats will be freed & due to the added departure time & date the patient will not longer be displayed in the prio list
 <br>

 ## Marking Patients with Infectious Diseases for Tracking Purposes